-Software Infringement Litigation Updates - Ansys files copyright infringement suit in Pennsylvania Federal Court
+Software Infringement Litigation Updates - Ansys files copyright infringement suit in Pennsylvania Federal Court, and now another in Texas!
+Call us to discuss representation at (877) 276-5084.

 In this age of the global pandemic, as a software license compliance attorney, I see many publishers becoming really aggressive in software enforcement efforts.
 Think about it, when businesses are downsizing or worried about finances and what the future holds, they may not be investing in new growth, hiring, and new technology, such as software.
 Even software companies have "bottom lines" and they need to report to their shareholders.
 This may be one reason I am seeking more companies use what I refer to as "phone home" software which alerts a software company if you have unlicensed software installed.
 This can lead to compliance and legal problems (not only for the company, but also officers and directors who may be sought to be held "personally liable for software piracy despite the existence of the corporate veil."